paracrawl/keops/administrators.md

 ![Tasks screen](screenshots/guide/admin/tasks.png)

-Finally, if you click on _Recap all_ on the Projects screen, you get an overview of all your current projects and their tasks.
+If you click on _Recap all_ on the Projects screen, you get an overview of all your current projects and their tasks.

 ![Projects overview screen](screenshots/guide/admin/recapall.png)